Translated from Rajasthani by Vishes Kothari

 The land and its stories

-Rajasthani culture is colorful, and each story captures this beautifully.
+Rajasthani culture is colourful, and each story captures this beautifully.
 We have the stories of the wise king Bhoj, the kind Seth, the selfish and cunning Thakar, the intelligent sethani, the witty young boy and the cunning witch.
 Everyone lives in a world of magic and wonder, which is at once firmly rooted in the flavour of Rajasthan; its mitti ki khushboo.
-Here, witches trick children, water turns a child into a peacock, a naag makes a dough doll come alive, gulgulas grow on trees, and pearls grow in fields instead of crops.
+Here, witches trick children, the water turns a child into a peacock, a naag makes a dough doll come alive, gulgulas grow on trees, and pearls grow in fields instead of crops.

 The collection is generous with its use of Rajasthani words like apchara, daakan, dokri, laadal beta, gulgula, singar, beendni, which helps carry some of the original sound and word to the translation.
-Apart from this, the descriptions and references to the local flora and fauna like kair and khejdi trees, dishes like gulgula, festivals like teej, deities like Goga ji also situate the stories firmly in the land of the golden sands.
+Apart from this, the descriptions and references to the local flora and fauna like kair and khejdi trees, dishes like gulgula, festivals like teej, and deities like Goga ji also situate the stories firmly in the land of the golden sands.

 The time traveler’s promenade

 The orality of the tales comes across in certain sentences and utterances of the characters.
 For example, describing a village, the narrator says, “simple dreams and simple Kaam!
-The earth below and above Raam!” or the use of the local expression “re” also adds to the spoken quality as it does here, when a character asks the sandal tree to keep growing by telling it “Climb climb re, sandal tree” or when a young boy says “Kiska jheentiya, kiska tam?
+The earth below and above Raam!” or the use of the local expression “re” also adds to the spoken quality as it does here when a character asks the sandal tree to keep growing by telling it “Climb climb re, sandal tree” or when a young boy says “Kiska jheentiya, kiska tam?
 Chal meri matki, dhamaak-a-dham!” or a woman turned into a tree addresses her husband “Husbandji o husbandji, you may cut this kelu tree.”

 The wisdom of the ages

-Most of these tales are simple in narrative structure, but mine a deeper well of wisdom, wit, and emotive appeal, in their meaning.
+Most of these tales are simple in narrative structure, but mine have a deeper well of wisdom, wit, and emotive appeal, in their meaning.